 Physicians in the Ophthalmology section are committed to the treatment of patients with ocular, orbital, and ocular adnexal malignancies.
 They provide comprehensive ophthalmic and neuro-ophthalmic care for patients with cancer, as well as the ocular complications from cancer therapy.

-The team consists of an ocular oncologic surgeon, an oculoplastic surgeon and a cornea/anterior segment and external diseases surgeon.
+The team consists of an ocular oncologic surgeon, an oculoplastic surgeon, and a cornea/anterior segment and an external disease surgeon.
 Patient care is provided in the Ophthalmology Clinic at the MD Anderson main campus.
 The team is led by ocular oncologist Dan S. Gombos, M.D., who is also clinical co-director of The Retinoblastoma Center of Houston, a collaborative between other Texas Medical Center hospitals.

 Speech Pathology and Audiology section

 The Speech Pathology and Audiology section provides patient evaluations, functional analyses of speech and swallowing, and pharyngolaryngeal reflux evaluation.
 This section has special expertise in alaryngeal speech restoration after total laryngectomy, speech and swallowing rehabilitation after cancer treatment as well as ototoxicity monitoring and hearing rehabilitation in oncology.

 In addition to the care of head and neck cancer patients, the oncology specialized clinical staff offer rehabilitation of cognitive-communication disorders for patients with neurogenic diseases and brain tumors, and intervention for patients with lymphedema and myofascial dysfunction.
 The section staffs the Voice Center to provide unique diagnostic and therapeutic intervention for patients with vocal pathology following cancer treatment.